hepplerj/Dissertation/chapters/manuscript-ch3.md

 Complaints of potential industrialization of the foothills reflected not only arguments about the area's beauty, but also noise and air pollution that accompanied development.
-The sounds of hammers driving nails into two-by-fours was only part of a chorus of common sounds experienced by suburbanites.
+The sounds of hammers driving nails into two-by-fours were only part of a chorus of common sounds experienced by suburbanites.
 The whirring and grinding of manufacturing equipment, the clattering of dump trucks, the drone of automobile traffic, the belching of bulldozers -- these became common sounds of the growing city.
 Concerned that such realities would